Advanced RPAS Ground School – Live Online

-Everything you need to get started in the UAV business in Canada taught live online by industry experts.
+Everything you need to get started in the Drone business in Canada taught live online by industry experts.

 Attend class in real-time and get to know your instructor and fellow students.
 See, speak, get involved.
 You are part of the class and have your chance to interact and cooperate in exercises.